smartcontractkit/crec-sdk/README.md

 #### Step 4: Send the signed `operation`

-Finally, send the `operation` and its `signature` to the CREc.
+Finally, send the `operation` and its `signature` to the CREC.
 The network will validate the request, pay the gas fee, and relay it to the blockchain for execution.

 ```go
 // Send the signed operation to the CRE Connect for relaying onchain